gabrielstoica/eigenlayer-blockpost/README.md

 3. Run `make start-chain-with-contracts-deployed`
    - This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal
 4. Open new terminal tab and run `make start-operator`
-   - This will compile the AVS software and start monitering new tasks
+   - This will compile the AVS software and start monitering new requests
-5. Open new terminal tab and run `make spam-tasks` (Optional)
+5. Open new terminal tab and run `make spam-requests` (Optional)
-   - This will spam the AVS with random names every 15 seconds
+   - This will spam the AVS with random messages at each 5 seconds

 ## Deploy AVS on Holesky Testnet